-- Review the documentation that comes with the adapter and follow those instructions in addition to the instructions given in this section.
-If you need to change the switch or jumper settings on your adapter, follow the instructions that come with the adapter. - You can install full-length adapters in all expansion slots. - You can install a 32-bit RAID adapter in any of the PCI slots, but you might want to install it in a 32-bit slot and use the 64-bit slots for 64-bit adapters. - Your server supports 5.0V and universal PCI adapters; it does not support 3.3V adapters.
+- Locate the documentation that comes with the adapter and follow those instructions in addition to the instructions given in this chapter.
+If you need to change the switch or jumper settings on your adapter, follow the instructions that come with the adapter. - You can install full-length adapters in all expansion slots. - You can install a 32-bit adapter in any of the PCI slots, but you might want to install it in a 32-bit slot and use the 64-bit slots for 64-bit adapters. - Your server supports 5.0 V and universal PCI adapters; it does not support 3.3 V adapters.